 - The route of the proposed Water Supply Project is at a relatively high elevation close to the edge of the bog.
 This route will not significantly alter any re-wetting objectives or outcomes at a site scale as it is located close the margin of the site. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
 While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
 If this occurs, rehabilitation measures will be reviewed and adapted.
-An Archaeological Impact Assessment (Appendix XII) will be carried out to mitigate against any impact on found archaeology at Timahoe South.
+If this occurs, rehabilitation measures will be reviewed and adapted.
+An Archaeological Impact Assessment (Appendix XII) has been carried out to mitigate against any impact on found archaeology at Timahoe South.
 The proposed rehabilitation will have no impact on any known archaeological material in the application area or the vicinity.
 In the worst-case scenario works affecting the surface and sub-surface of the bog might disturb previously unknown archaeological deposits or artefacts without preservation by record taking place.
-Should any previously unknown archaeological material be uncovered during the rehabilitation works, it will be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.
+Should any previously unknown archaeological Liaison Officer and the National Museum of Ireland.
 There currently some known features in the north of the bog. - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Third party registered lands.
 Have been constrained out.
 These mainly relate to turbary.